-This group is used to manage 'Ask an Expert' for the University of Delaware (http://extension.udel.edu) and Delaware State University Cooperative Extension (http://www.desu.edu/cars/cooperative-extension) jointly.
+This group is used to manage 'Ask an Expert' for the University of Delaware (https://www.udel.edu/extension) and Delaware State University Cooperative Extension (http://www.desu.edu/cars/cooperative-extension) jointly.

-Kent County Delaware Posted 2 days ago
+New Castle County Delaware compost bins Posted 2 days ago

 New Castle County Delaware Posted 7 days ago